 Still, we liked IronVest’s dashboard and the ability to store different profiles and check your password strength to help keep your information more secure.
 If you’re in the market for a solid product with extra features like facial recognition and masked emails, this product may be for you.

-But if digital legacy and password sharing are at the top of your list, you may be better off with another password manager like Dashlane, or 1Password.
+But if digital legacy and password sharing are at the top of your list, you may be better off reviewing our list of the best password managers.